antoine-mouchamps/gymtorax/docs/Environment Designers.rst

 to explore and create new environments.
 It is designed as a flexible toolkit that allows users with a background in plasma physics to develop and test their own scenarios, configurations, and experiments.
-This includes defining new actions, observations, and the dynamics of the plasma itself.
+This includes defining new actions, observations, the TORAX configuration (for the plasma properties) and rewards.

 Creation of New Environments